• Menu

 North Pole Express

 Every year, the Railway Museum of Eastern Ontario in Smiths Falls, hosts the North Pole Express.
-This year the North Pole Express departs on November 23rd and 24th, so if you want tickets book through RMEO today!
-This year, one of the boxcars is being transformed into Santa’s workshop, so kids will be able to build a toy of their own.
+The North Pole Express typically departs near the end of November (it’s a long ride to the North Pole), so if you want tickets book through RMEO today!
+Each year, one of the boxcars is transformed into Santa’s workshop, so kids can build a toy of their own.
 Of course Santa makes an appearance for a chat with the kids and a photo op.

 Hockley Valley Brunch With Santa